vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 10
 0
 Population (Gppl)
-Figure 3.1: Population (red) and energy de- mand (blue) on the same plot, showing how much faster energy demand (power) has risen compared to population, which trans- lates to increasing per-capita usage.
+Figure 3.1: Population (red) and energy demand (blue) on the same plot, showing how much faster energy demand (power) has risen compared to population, which translates to increasing per-capita usage.
 The vertical axes are scaled so that the curves overlap in the nineteenth century.
 [14–16].
 Photo Credit: Tom Murphy
 3 Population
 31